🔄

 • a product with very little documentation;

-• and a product associated with detailed batch-specific certificates.
+• and a product associated with detailed batch certificates.

 Price alone is not enough.

-What truly matters is what is controlled, published, and verifiable.
+What really matters is what is controlled, published, and verifiable.

 To learn more: discover why the price of shilajit can vary greatly depending on quality, analyses, and traceability.